mimugmail/opn-repo/README.md

 OPNsense repo by mimugmail

-Here you won't find any source, it's just for tracking bugs or new feature requests.
+Here you'll find source of a couple of plugins but it's mainly just for tracking bugs or new feature requests.

 You'll find everything else here: